Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

 • Have realistic goals for the results

 Being fully informed about your breast reconstruction options ensures you’re confident about your choices.
-It’s especially reassuring to our patients that Dr. Cassileth pioneered and perfected the direct-to-implant breast reconstruction technique.
+It’s especially reassuring to our patients that Dr. Cassileth, one of the top breast reconstruction surgeons in the Los Angeles area, pioneered and perfected the direct-to-implant technique.

 How Is Direct-to-Implant Reconstruction Performed?

-This results in a beautiful, natural breast that looks good almost immediately following surgery and ensures you receive the finest results possible with direct-to-implant reconstruction.
+This results in a beautiful, natural-looking reconstructed breast that looks good almost immediately following surgery and ensures you receive the finest results possible with direct-to-implant reconstruction.

 Unparalleled Expertise With a Compassionate Touch